 Chain Brake

-Check the electric chain brake of your power tools and how to activate them properly.
+Check the electric chain brake and how to activate them properly.
 Usually, these can be activated by pushing the handguard forward.
 With the chain brake feature, the saw will automatically stop in case of malfunction or potential accidents.

 Safe Start